 When to host a casual holiday cocktails party

 But: what if you want to have friends over, and don’t have a weekend night to spare?
 Set the literal and figurative volume down a notch at your party, and you can easily throw something during the week.
-We find that Thursdays work really well for either casual cocktails at home or nice drinks out—but other users have sworn by Tuesdays.
+We find that Thursdays work really well for a casual holiday cocktail party at home or nice drinks out—though others have sworn by Tuesdays.
 Nobody looks forward to a Tuesday, so give your friends something to put on the agenda.
 Think “happy hours” when it comes to setting a time—if not literally 6 p.m., then a time that allows your guests a commute from work and reasonable return home.

 When to host your office’s holiday party